 On May 14, 2018, Oleg Sentsov went on an indefinite hunger strike, demanding the release of 64 Ukrainian political prisoners held by Russia in pre-trial detention centers and penal colonies.
 Today marks the 16th day of his hunger strike.

-Four years earlier, in May 2014, the Russian Federal Security Service arrested the Ukrainian film director Sentsov along with a dozen of others.
+Four years earlier, in May 2014, the Russian Federal Security Service arrested the Ukrainian film director Sentsov along with dozens of others.
 Russian officials claimed that all of the detained activists, including Oleg Sentsov, were Russian citizens.

 Sentsov’s story is just one of the many reported and documented instances of horrific violations of human rights unleashed on the inhabitants of the Crimean Peninsula in the aftermath of its invasion and annexation by Russia.
 Since 2014, the Office of the United Nations High Commissioner for Human Rights (OHCHR), has received hundreds of such complaints, and while their biggest spike was in 2014, the number is growing again.